IDE integrated documentation using Swimm

 Integrated documentation reduces context switching

 The fact that code is going to change and constantly needs updating is part of the developer world, and this is also true for code documentation.
-If every time you need to make an update, you have to switch contexts from your IDE to an external place to write your documentation, it’s a break of your concentration and focus.
+Switching between your IDE and an external place to write documentation every time you need to make an update breaks focus and concentration.

-One of the main advantages of IDE integrated documentation is that you eliminate the amount of context switching.
+One of the main advantages of IDE integrated documentation is that you eliminate the amount of context switching between various apps and files.
 So if you’re looking at a part of the code, you want to understand it, but the documentation about it is somewhere else, and you have to switch out of the IDE.

 This problem is somewhat alleviated when you integrate the documentation in your IDE.
 You’ve got the code right there.
 There’s no context switching, and everything is much more intuitive.

-With select platforms that integrate documentation in your IDE, the moment you open your code, you can immediately see whether or not someone has already documented the code or if the code has no documentation and should really be documented at some point.
+With select platforms that integrate documentation in your IDE, the moment you open your code, you’ll know right away whether documentation exists or if the code requires that documentation be created at some point down the line.

 Reviewing the annotation when implementing code